 Belonging to the drug group of selective serotonin reuptake inhibitors (SSRIs), the medication helps to increase the serotonin amount (a natural substance) in the brain that maintains the mental health.
 This improves the symptoms of anxiety and depression.

 The dosage of Sertraline will depend on your age, your health condition, the problem you are suffering from, and the way your body reacts to the first dose.
-It is available both in tablet and liquid form.
 You can take the medicine as prescribed by your doctor, with or without food.
 Generally, the capsule form of this medicine is taken along with food after breakfast or the evening meal.

 Your doctor must be informed if you have a medical history of bleeding, liver problems, thyroid disease, seizure disorder or a family medical history of glaucoma (eye disorder).
 Also if you are pregnant, planning for pregnancy or a breastfeeding mother, your doctor must have prior knowledge about the same before prescribing the medication as it may affect the baby.

 Sertraline can have some common side effects like drowsiness, dizziness, nausea, upset stomach, trouble sleeping, loss of appetite and excessive sweating.
 You can consult your doctor if these conditions persist or even get worse.
 However, you must inform your doctor immediately if you face any of the following serious side effects:

 - Redness, swelling or pain in the eyes, widened pupils or blurred vision

 - Stiff or twitching muscles and muscle tremors

 - Lack of coordination, restlessness, hallucinations or seizures

 As Sertraline can make you feel drowsy or dizzy, it is better to avoid activities that require your concentration like driving until you are sure how your body reacts to the initial doses.
 Try to avoid alcohol as it can increase your sleepiness and affect your ability to think and perform clearly.